Fabian-Orozco/Fabian-Orozco/README.md

 ## About Me

-🎓 I'm a Software Engineer passionate about creating innovative solutions and learning new technologies.
+🎓 I'm a Software Engineer graduate from the University of Costa Rica, passionate about creating innovative solutions and learning new technologies.

 🌱 Currently, I'm working with C++, Web Development, and embedded devices.